 In 1916 the Arms & Crown Hotel burnt to the ground and was not rebuilt.

-When the war ended in 1918 the soldiers left and with them any way of making money in Broughton.
+When the war ended in 1918 and the soldiers left, and with them any way of making money in Broughton.

 Canada’s first planned town quickly became a ghost town.
 The hoped for population of 10,000 crested at 1,000.